What makes you want to eat even when you're not hungry? Scientists at UCLA now know exactly why.

 You're reading this, but you're also not.
 About four times a second, your brain breaks focus to "check in" on your surroundings—and then refocuses back on the task at hand.
 According to a fascinating study just published in Neuron, you never really notice that you're "zooming out" about 240 times a minute for milliseconds at a time.

 Do you wear hats?
 Or own a lamp?
 Well, say goodbye (or perhaps more accurately: 再见) to them, as in late September there will be a 25% increase in prices thanks to President Trump's peculiar fixation on tariffs.

 Do you wear hats?
 Or own a lamp?
 Well, say goodbye (or perhaps more accurately: 再见) to them, as in late September there will be a 25% increase in prices thanks to President Trump's peculiar fixation on tariffs.
 It's a move that even the U.S Chamber of Commerce says will "dramatically expand harm to American consumers, workers, businesses, and the economy."

 Substance dependence also applies to food addiction, says a University of Michigan study.

 Junk food and drugs.
 Sounds like a typical Friday afternoon to me.
 But according to a 2015 study that is just recently making the rounds, researchers at the University of Michigan have found that your body doesn't really know the difference between the two.
 There's a scientific reason that "once you pop, you can't stop."

 Ned Dymoke was born in Oxford, England, in 1984.
-He has written for Esquire, Playboy, and Interview magazine.
-He lives in Nashville with his wife and dog.
+He has written for Esquire, Playboy, and Interview magazine, and has appeared on-camera for a National Geographic TV special.
+He lives in Texas with his wife and dog.